Historic Car Brands

 Henry Ford was a pacifist and tried to influence peace in Europe in 1915, via a Peace Ship initiative, with a spectacular lack of success.

-In 1922, Ford bought out the Lincoln Motor Company, to compete with luxury brands Cadillac and Packard.
+In 1922, Edsel Ford persuaded his father Henry to purchase the ailing Lincoln Motor Company, to compete with luxury brands Cadillac and Packard.

 1928 Model A Ford – Richard Smith